Tour Length

 “Yes, you can.
 And combining your trip to the Masai Mara with a beach holiday is not just possible.
 It’s also one of the best things you can do.
 By enjoying all the animals on safari and then soaking up the sun along Kenya’s beautiful Indian Ocean coastline, you’ll get to see some of the best that Kenya has to offer.
 Just be sure to make the arrangements well ahead of your trip, as both destinations can be booked out weeks or even months in advance.
 Just as in the Masai Mara, lots of Kenya’s beach hotels and resorts have plenty of experience in offering honeymoon packages.
 The same applies to the many tour operators who can arrange for you to enjoy both in a well-organized manner.
 Combining a Masai Mara safari with time at the beach usually involves flying between the two.
 This most often means traveling from one of the many bush airstrips in the Masai Mara in a small plane to Nairobi’s Wilson Airport, for a connecting flight to the coast.
 There may even be direct flights, although these are less common.”

-3What kind of accommodation can I expect on a honeymoon in the Masai Mara?
+3What kind of accommodation can I expect?

 “The Masai Mara has accommodation to suit all budgets, and in the midrange and top-end price categories in particular there is very often special honeymoon accommodation.
 This usually means a special room (in a lodge) or safari tent (in a tented camp) with his-and-hers accessories, perhaps a welcome basket with sparkling wine, and very often a bathtub with a view.
 Some luxury places even have their own private plunge pool.
 Very often, these rooms or tents are larger than average, and are generally secluded or removed from other accommodation on the property.
 The Masai Mara has lodges, which usually mean sleeping in a four-walled room with mosquito net, en suite bathroom and varying degrees of comfort.
 There are many more tented camps, where you’ll sleep in a safari tent with its own bathroom, mosquito net and often a private terrace, writing desk, sofa and lots of space.
 Most lodges and tented camps have a dining, bar and lounge area, and some have a gift shop and swimming pool.”